abhirj87/spark-docker-example/README.md

     Validation failed!!"
     Validation failed!!"

+<h3>Approach</h3>
+TopNProcessor has all the logic. findTopNBySql --> Method takes spark sql to solve this and stores reult as a hive table. findTopN --> Method solves this by transformations on JavaRDDs and writes to an output directory

 <h3>Want to check output in Zeppelin Notebook like so?</h3>
 Pull the zeppelin branch.
 It automatically starts the zeppelin daemon in the background upon boot up.
 <b>http://localhost:4040/</b> use this url to bring up the notbook on browser.
 Open a spark interpreter and copy paste the following code snippet to view the results accordingly.